Index Match in Google Sheets (2 Simple Examples + Guide)

 How to index match in Google Sheets

-In the Screenshot above, I have used
+In the screenshot above, I have used the following formula:

 =INDEX(B3:B6,MATCH("Apple",A3:A6,0))

-To look up the values in cell range B3:B6 and MATCH with the company name “Apple” in cell range A3:A6.
+To look up the values in the cell range B3:B6 and MATCH with the company name “Apple” in cell range A3:A6.

-Add a Dropdown List to Make the Search Easier
+Add a Drop-down List to Make the Search Easier

-Step 1: Go to an empty cell, right-click and go to View more cell actions, then click on Data Validation.
-From there select cell range A3:A6 and click on Save.
+Step 1: Go to an empty cell, right-click, and go to “View more cell actions,” then click on “Data Validation.”
+From there, select cell range A3:A6 and click on “Save.”

 Add data validation